chandru89new/psst/readme.md

 **If user pastes / drops an image file**
 ```
 result = {
+    status: "success",
     type: "image",
     data: "...", // base64 data of image file
     time: 154534523423 // unix timestamp
 }
 ```

 **If user drops a non-image file**
 ```
+error = {
+    status: "failure",
-error = "This type of a file can't be processed because it's not an image."
+    message: "This type of a file can't be processed because it's not an image."
+}
 ```

 (in the next iteration, psst() will begin to handle text/text-based files like .txt, .md, .htm).